 Asset Class Target Allocation Long-Term Expected Real Rate of Return Weighted Average Expected Real Rate of Return

 Domestic Equity 27.5% 5.5% 1.51%

 International Equity 27.5% 7.0% 1.93%

 Fixed Income 15.0% 2.2% 0.33%

 Real estate 10.0% 6.6% 0.66%

 Private equity 10.0% 8.5% 0.85%

 Hedge funds 10.0% 4.0% 0.40%

 Total 100% 5.68%

-Inflation (CPI) 1.90%
+Inflation (CPI) 2.10%

-7.58%
+7.78%

 Discount Rate.
-The discount rate used to measure the total pension liability was 7.5%.
-At June 30, 2020 and 2019, the projection of cash flows used to determine the discount rate assumed that employer contributions will continue to follow the current funding policies.
+The discount rates used to measure the total pension liabilities were 7.25% and 7.50% for the 2021 and 2020 actuarial valuations, respectively.
+At June 30, 2021 and 2020, the projection of cash flows used to determine the discount rate assumed that employer contributions will continue to follow the current funding policies.
 Based on those assumptions, the pension plan's fiduciary net position was projected to be available to make all projected future benefit payments of current plan members.
 Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the total pension liability.
-Although discount rates are subject to change between measurement dates, there were no changes in the discount rate in the current period.

-Sensitivity of the Fund's proportionate share of the net pension liability to changes in the discount rate.
-The following table presents the Fund's proportionate share of the net pension liability calculated using the discount rate of 7.5% as well as what the Fund's proportionate share of the net pension liability would be if it were calculated using a discount rate that is one-percentage-point lower or one-percentage-point higher than the current rate:
+Sensitivity of the Fund's proportionate share of the net pension liability (asset) to changes in the discount rate.
+The following table presents the Fund's proportionate share of the net pension liability (asset) calculated using the discount rate of 7.25% and 7.50% for the years ended June 30, 2022 and June 30, 2021, respectively, as well as what the Fund's proportionate share of the net pension liability (asset) would be if it were calculated using a discount rate that is one-percentage-point lower or one-percentage-point higher than the current rate: